Jamf

-Jamf Holding Corp. is a software company best known for developing Jamf Pro (formerly The Casper Suite), a mobile device management system.
+Jamf Holding Corp. is a software company best known for developing Jamf Pro (formerly The Casper Suite), a mobile device management system primarily for macOS, iOS and iPadOS devices.

 History

-Minneapolis-based Jamf Software was founded in Eau Claire, Wisconsin, by Zach Halmstad, Christopher Thon and Chip Pearson and in 2002 released The Casper Suite.
-The company name came from Laszlo Jamf, a character in Thomas Pynchon's novel Gravity's Rainbow.
-Apple's growth in larger environments continued and Jamf developed tools to make Apple devices work in corporate environments.
-Jamf received a $30 million investment from Summit Partners in 2008.
+Established in Eau Claire, Wisconsin, Jamf Software was founded by Zach Halmstad, Christopher Thon, and Chip Pearson, launching The Casper Suite in 2002.
+Currently based in Minneapolis, its name came from Laszlo Jamf, a character in Thomas Pynchon's novel Gravity's Rainbow.

-In 2015 Dean Hager was hired as CEO to replace Halmstad and Pearson, who had previously shared those duties.
-Over a decade after its inception, The Casper Suite was rebranded as Jamf Pro in 2017.

-IBM selected Jamf Pro to manage their Macs in 2015.
+As Apple continued to grow into larger environments, Jamf developed tools to make its devices work in corporate environments.
+In 2015, seven years after Summit Partners invested $30 million in the firm, Halmstad and Pearson were replaced by Dean Hager as CEO of Jamf.

+Two years after IBM selected it to manage its Macs, The Casper Suite was rebranded as Jamf Pro in 2017.
+After Vista Equity Partners acquired the majority of its shares in December of that year, Jamf bought Orchard & Grove, ZuluDesk and Digita Security by 2019.

-Vista Equity Partners acquired a majority of shares in Jamf in December 2017.
-Jamf acquired three companies in 2018 and 2019 – Orchard and Grove, ZuluDesk and Digita Security – expanding its product portfolio to include identity and authentication management, an education-specific MDM, and endpoint security built for Mac using user behavior analytics.
-Jamf had a successful IPO on the Nasdaq stock market in July 2020, raising $468 million and valuing the company at around $4.6 billion.
-In May 2021 Jamf acquired zero-trust software vendor Wandera for $400M.
+With the acquisition of the three aforementioned companies following the investment from Vista, Jamf expanded its product portfolio to include identity and authentication management, an education-specific MDM, and endpoint security built for Mac using user behavior analytics.

+It raised $468 million with a successful IPO on Nasdaq in July 2020, valuing it at $4.6 billion.
+In May 2021, Jamf acquired zero-trust software vendor Wandera for $400 million.
+In April 2025, Jamf acquired Identity Automation for $215 million.

 As of December 31, 2022, the company reported servicing approximately 71,000 active customers globally.
 Furthermore, Jamf's technology is deployed on roughly 30 million Apple devices worldwide.

-In October 2025, Jam agreed to be acquired by Francisco Partners for $2.2 billion in an all-cash deal.
-The company was expected to retain its name and headquarters following the deal close in Q1 2026.
+By agreeing to be acquired by Francisco Partners for $2.2 billion in an all-cash deal in October 2025, Jamf expects to retain its name and headquarters following the deal close in Q1 2026.
+On January 30, 2026, it was announced that Francisco had completed the purchase of the company for the desired amount.